 The house itself is a complete confusion of design or forethought.
 It has doors that open into walls, stairs that lead up to nowhere and end at the ceiling.
 It is predominantly of redwood frame, and boasts some 160 rooms, forty of which are bedrooms.
 There are 47 fireplaces, 10,000 windowpanes and seventeen chimneys.
 The motif of the number thirteen is a running theme through most of the house; Sarah Winchester was fascinated with the number thirteen as she felt it had some spiritual meaning to her.

 The 1906 earthquake damaged the house.
-It was previously seven storeys high but today is only four.
+It was previously seven stories high but today is only four.
 Nevertheless, Sarah Winchester died at the age of 83, and construction on the house was stopped.

 It is said to be haunted today and is a popular tourist attraction, known as the Winchester Mystery House.